-Here you will find a magnificent and varied nature where you can enjoy both land and sea, city and forest, tradition and innovation, history and future.
-In addition, the archipelago - with over a hundred islands, long beaches and beautiful fishing villages - is a must experience.
+Both Hudiksvall and Iggesund have a magnificent and varied nature.
+Here you can enjoy both land and sea, city and forest, tradition and innovation, history and future.

-The growing forest is the basis of our business.
+Holmen is one of the biggest forest owners in Sweden and the growing forest is the basis of our business.
 We are part of the ecocycle from seedling to plank, where the raw material is refined into everything from wood for climate-smart buildings to renewable packaging, magazines and books.
-We also produce our own renewable energy from hydro and wind power.
-With a clear focus on sustainability in all aspects, Holmen contributes to a brighter future.

 Together with Iggesund's sawmill, Iggesund's mill creates a biocombine with smart environmental solutions for the future.
 The mill supplies the sawmill with steam which is used to dry the timber and in return receives raw material in the form of wood chips to make pulp or energy.

 In the middle of Sweden, along the coast of Hälsingland, lies Hudiksvall.
 For over a hundred years people have been talking about the city and the people here as "Happy Hudik".
 If you enjoy outdoor activities, sports and being out in the beautiful Swedish nature, then chances are that you will enjoy Hudiksvall.